 Neural ranking models.
-Ranking models have evolved from early heuristic models [54] to probabilistic [48, 52], and modern learning-to-rank models [28, 34].
-NRMs [9, 16, 46] emerged with deep learning and demonstrated excellent ranking performance through powerful relevance modeling capabilities.
-Research has also explored integrating potent pre-trained language models into ranking tasks, including tailoring specific pre-training [39], fine-tuning [45], and distilling techniques [58], leading to state-of-the-art performance [13].
-However, these NRMs also exhibit disconcerting adversarial vulnerabilities inherited from neural networks [35, 38, 51, 63].
+Ranking models have evolved from early heuristic models [45] to probabilistic [39, 43], and modern learningto-rank models [27, 30].
+NRMs [9, 16, 37] emerged with deep learning and demonstrated excellent ranking performance through powerful relevance modeling capabilities.
+Research has also explored integrating potent pre-trained language models into ranking tasks, including tailoring specific pre-training [32], fine-tuning [36], and distilling techniques [49], leading to state-of-the-art performance [13].
+However, these NRMs also exhibit disconcerting adversarial vulnerabilities inherited from neural networks [42, 52].

 Adversarial ranking attacks.
-With the development of deep learning, many fields such as retrieval augmentation [67], recommender systems [61, 62], and knowledge graphs [31, 32] have begun to focus on the robustness challenge.
-In the field of IR, the challenge of blackhat search engine optimization (SEO) has been significant since the inception of (web) search engines [17].
-Typically, the goal of black-hat SEO is to boost a page's rank by maliciously manipulating documents in a way that is unethical or non-compliant with search engine guidelines [4, 23].
+In the field of IR, the challenge of black-hat search engine optimization (SEO) has been significant since the inception of (web) search engines [17].
+Typically, the goal of black-hat SEO is to boost a page's rank by maliciously manipulating documents in a way that is unethical with search engine guidelines [4, 22].
 It usually causes erosion of search quality and deterioration of the user experience.
-To safeguard NRMs from exploitation, research has focused on adversarial ranking attacks [33, 64], in order to expose the vulnerability of NRMs.
-The goal of adversarial ranking attacks is to manipulate the target document through imperceptible perturbations to improve its ranking for an individual or a small group of target queries [37, 64].
-Previous studies have mainly explored attacks against NRMs with a single granularity of perturbations, e.g., word-level [36, 37, 51, 63, 64] and sentence-level [5, 33, 37, 56].
+To safeguard NRMs from exploitation, research has focused on adversarial ranking attacks [29, 53], in order to expose the vulnerability of NRMs.
+The goal of adversarial ranking attacks is to manipulate the target document through imperceptible perturbations to improve its ranking for target queries [31, 53].
+Previous studies have mainly explored attacks against NRMs with a single granularity of perturbations, e.g., wordlevel [31, 42, 52, 53] and sentence-level [5, 29, 31, 47].
+RELEVANT [31] uniquely addressed two granularities individually for ranking attacks against NRMs and observed different attack effects.
 However, these efforts lack the flexibility needed for the comprehensive exploitation of NRM vulnerabilities.
 In this paper, we launch attacks with perturbations at multiple levels of granularity.

 Multi-granular adversarial attack.
-Multi-granular attacks, in contrast to single-granular ones, engage different levels of perturbation granularity [68].
-In CV [20, 65] and NLP [6, 11, 29], they exploit model vulnerabilities by freely combining varying perturbation granularities to produce threatening adversarial examples.
-However, in NLP, existing multi-granular attack methods are mainly confined to selecting one granularity from several options in a predetermined manner [6, 11].
-Unlike these studies, we combine perturbations at multiple levels of granularity, allowing them to coexist in an adversarial example to enhance the effectiveness of adversarial ranking attacks.
+Multi-granular attacks, in contrast to single-granular ones, engage different levels of perturbation granularity [56].
+In CV [19, 54] and NLP [6, 11, 28], they exploit model vulnerabilities by freely combining varying perturbation granularities to produce threatening adversarial examples.
+However, in NLP, existing multi-granular attacks are mainly confined to selecting one granularity from several options in a predetermined manner [6, 11].
+Unlike these studies, we combine perturbations at multiple levels of granularity, allowing them to coexist in an adversarial example to enhance the adversarial ranking attacks.